Superannuation / Personal Investment

 - Liquidity

-- Refers to the ability at which you can turn your asset to cash.
+- Refers to the ability with which you can turn your asset into cash.
 In the extreme examples think of the time it takes to sell a house (illiquid) in contrast to getting your money out of your bank account (liquid).